Your claim could be worth...

 Our expertise in personal injury covers a wide range of areas, including:

-You are required to have raised a court action or settled a claim for personal injury within this three-year timeframe.
+You generally have three years to settle a claim or raise court action.
 There are some exceptions to this rule, such as cases involving minors or individuals with reduced mental capacity.
-We recommend contacting our personal injury team as soon as possible for the best course of action.
+We recommend contacting our hit-and-run solicitors as soon as possible for the best course of action.

 Most hit-and-run cases are settled out of court, but if the at-fault party disputes liability, court proceedings may be necessary to secure fair compensation.
 Your hit-and-run accident lawyer will work diligently to negotiate a settlement with the responsible party or the Motor Insurers’ Bureau.

 However, if an agreement cannot be reached or if the circumstances of your case are particularly complex, we are fully prepared to represent you in court.
-Rest assured, our legal team will support you throughout the process, whether your case is settled through negotiation or requires a court appearance.
+Rest assured, our hit-and-run lawyers will support you throughout the process.

 If you were involved in a hit-and-run case that was not your fault, and claimed through your insurance or the Motor Insurers’ Bureau, it shouldn’t negatively impact your premiums, as you weren’t at fault.

 However, it’s always best to check with your specific insurer.
-If you’re concerned about potential costs, our team can advise on the best course of action and communicate with your insurance company on your behalf.
+If you’re concerned about potential costs, our lawyers for hit-and-run accident claims can advise on the best course of action and communicate with your insurance company on your behalf.

-As experienced hit and run accident solicitors, we operate on a no-win, no-fee agreement.
+As experienced hit-and-run accident solicitors, we offer a free initial consultation and operate on a no-win, no-fee agreement.
 This means you won’t pay any upfront costs for our services or worry about legal insurance to cover additional costs.

 If we successfully secure your accident claim, our agreed percentage is deducted from your settlement, ensuring you keep the majority of your compensation.
 Our transparent approach means you’ll always know where you stand financially.

-The time it takes to receive your compensation claim varies depending on the complexity of your case.
+The time varies depending on the complexity of your case.
 Straightforward accident claims may be resolved within a few months, particularly if liability is accepted quickly and your injuries are minor.

 If the responsible party cannot be traced or is uninsured, your compensation claim will usually be paid by the MIB.
 In some cases, if the at-fault party is identified, their insurance company will handle the payout.

 Yes, you can still claim compensation, even if you have pre-existing medical conditions.
 The law recognises that accidents can worsen existing injuries or medical issues.
 Compensation will typically be awarded based on the extent to which the accident aggravated your condition.
-Our team will collaborate with medical experts to assess the accident’s impact on your overall health and ensure you receive the correct compensation.
+Our hit-and-run accident solicitors will collaborate with medical experts to assess the accident’s impact on your overall health and ensure you receive the correct compensation.

 Contact us today for straightforward legal advice on your accident compensation claim.